• Skip to primary navigation

 Serving Suggestions

-• Fill the inside and decorate the outside of a chocolate layer cake or my chocolate sponge cake.
+• Layer Cake: Use the frosting to sandwich layers of vanilla, lemon cake, chocolate layer cake or my chocolate sponge cake.

 blueberry frosting on a plate